ccimpoi/ACRExtensions/README.md

 ## Browser Bookmarklet

 The Amazon Cloud Reader does not allow the user to copy text.
-And in the words of the Big Lebowsky, _"this aggression will not stand, man!"_.
+And in the words of the Big Lebowski, _"this aggression will not stand, man!"_.

 This bookmarklet enables you easily copy the text you select in the Amazon Cloud Reader browser app to the clipboard.